-Over 15 years experience in management consulting, etc. as director of a consulting company for the Big Four accounting firm and managing director of a renowned boutique consulting firm.
+Over 16 years of experience in management consulting, as a director for a Big Four accounting firm (strategy & operations) and managing director of a renowned boutique consulting firm.
 Freelancer with Alex & Verne since 2017.

 Strategy is not a plan.
 It is the creation of important conditions for organizations: Robustness in competition and crises, agility and flexibility in new situations, the ability to discover and seize opportunities for oneself, but also to question and to be able to reinvent oneself.
 One particular prerequisite for this is the narratability of one's own actions and work.
 This is the medium and expression of successful companies.

 The central core of good risk management is communication and understanding about uncertainties, potential for damage or opportunities.
 Entrepreneurship always means taking risks.
 Entrepreneurs are, among other things, risk takers who can literally "factor in" and "calculate" events into their decision-making and, for that very reason, they create trust or social capital.

 Organization answers the question "who should be involved in the performance of our tasks and how?" as well as "how should we define and coordinate processes?"
 In terms of strategy in particular, each organization has its own structural differences.
 This results in either successful behaviours are or behaviours which we want or need to change.
 Communication is the primary key, regardless of whether we're dealing with strategy, processes or risks.

 The transformation of the analogue world into digital values is the starting point for a multiplication of options and a constant creative destruction.
 Digitalization poses the question of how we intend to shape our world with all these possibilities.
 Digitalization also means that things, people and machines communicate and cooperate with each other.
 Response and feedback are important elements for shaping digital communication and, by extension, processes, platforms or other organizations.